 - Networking/network operations/systems administration professionals design, install, and support an organization’s computer systems.
 They are responsible for local-area networks (LAN), wide-area networks (WAN), network segments, and Internet and intranet systems.

 - Network security professionals plan, coordinate, and implement an organization’s information security.
 They educate users about computer security, install security software, monitor networks for security breaches, respond to cyber attacks, and gather forensic evidence of cyber crime.

 Career options may require additional experience, training, or other factors beyond the successful completion of this degree program.

 Find detailed information for this program, including possible occupations, completion rate, program costs, and median student loan debt.

-Walden’s BS in Information Technology is accredited by ABET, the internationally recognized accreditor for college and university programs in applied science, computing, engineering, and engineering technology.
-This accreditation reaffirms the quality of Walden’s information technology program and support services, as well as its commitment to continuous assessment and improvement.
+Walden University’s BS in Information Technology program is accredited by the Computing Accreditation Commission of ABET, www.abet.org.
+ABET is the internationally recognized accreditor for college and university programs in applied science, computing, engineering, and engineering technology.
+This accreditation reaffirms the quality of Walden's information systems and technology programs and support services, as well as its commitment to continuous assessment and improvement.